keithbuhler/dissertation-story/Dissertation Story June Front Matter.md

 # Practical Primates

-\epigraph{Human nature is normative, such that to be morally good is to fulfill one’s nature.}{Chris Toner, "Sorts of Naturalism", 221.}
+Human nature is normative, such that to be morally good is to fulfill one’s nature. — Chris Toner, "Sorts of Naturalism", 221.

 ## Introduction